ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 * Changes to rules might take up to 24 hours to take effect.

 ## Using the console
+{: #expiry-using-console}

 When creating a new bucket, check the **Add expiration rule** box.
 Next, click **Add rule** to create the new expiration rule.
 You can add up to five rules during bucket creation, and extra rules can be added later.

 For an existing bucket, select **Configuration** from the navigation menu and click **Add rule** under the _Expiration rule_ section.

 ## Using the API and SDKs
+{: #expiry-using-api-sdks}

 You can programmatically manage expiration rules by using the REST API or the IBM COS SDKs.
-Select the format for the examples by using the context switcher.
+Select the format for the examples by selecting a category in the context switcher.

 ### Add an expiration rule to a bucket’s lifecycle configuration
 {: #expiry-api-create}

 This implementation of the `PUT` operation uses the `lifecycle` query parameter to set lifecycle settings for the bucket.
 This operation allows for a single lifecycle policy definition for a bucket.
 The policy is defined as a set of rules consisting of the following parameters: `ID`, `Status`, `Filter`, and `Expiration`.
  {: http}

-Cloud IAM users must have the `Writer` role to add a lifecycle policy to the bucket.
+ {{site.data.keyword.cloud}} IAM users must have the `Writer` role to add a lifecycle policy to the bucket.
+{: http}

 Header                    | Type   | Description
 --------------------------|--------|----------------------------------------------------------------------------------------------------------------------